arnaubonada/Pinball/README.md

 ## Description

-This is a Pinball Project by Xeics Games.
+This is a Pinball Project by Xeics Games, for the subject of Physics II in CITM UPC (Terrassa).

 Our pinball recreation is "Pinkie Pie Pinball", which is a minigame from the original game "My Little Pony Crystal Princess: Runaway Rainbow".